romanornr/derivatives-trading-notes/3. Contract specifications and option terminology/exercise style.md

 <p>There are two choices: European and American.</p>
 European options may only be exercised on [[expiration date]]

-but American options can be exercised on any business day before the expiration date.
+but American options can be exercised on any business day before the [[expiration date]].